pawelgalazka/tasksfile/README.md

 ### Executing shell commands

-RunJS gives an easy way to execute shell commands in your tasks by `run` function in synchronous and asynchronous way:
+Tasksfile gives an easy way to execute shell commands in your tasks by `run` function in synchronous and asynchronous way:

 ```js